-She recently completed her two senior theses: "We Will Make This Work:" The University of Chicago as Urban Planner, 1890—2017 (for Geography), and Ground Truth (for Visual Arts), in the Spring of 2017.
-Her work has been shown in numerous venues and publications, which may be viewed in comprehensive list on the right side of this page.
+She completed her two senior theses: "We Will Make This Work:" The University of Chicago as Urban Planner, 1890—2017 (for Geography), and Ground Truth (for Visual Arts), in the Spring of 2017.
+Her work has been shown in numerous venues and publications, viewable in the right-hand column.

 She is available for photo, map, and design commissions; inquire here.

 Click one of the icons below to see more of her web presence, or get in touch.

 Start: Gallery (April 20—May 20, 2017)